Hotels near Veterans Park

 Which hotels near Veterans Park have laundry facilities?

-Which hotels near Veterans Park have a pool?
+Which hotels near Veterans Park have an outdoor pool?

 Which hotels near Veterans Park have suites or extra space?